Wichita State Shockers and the Saint Louis Billikens square off - WTOP News

 Kansas City, Missouri; Friday, 10:30 p.m.
 EST

-BOTTOM LINE: Wichita State will square off against Saint Louis at T-Mobile Center in Kansas City, Missouri.
+BOTTOM LINE: Wichita State takes on Saint Louis in Kansas City, Missouri.

-Wichita State finished 15-19 overall with a 9-5 record against non-conference opponents during the 2023-24 season.
-The Shockers averaged 72.8 points per game last season, 36.5 in the paint, 10.8 off of turnovers and 8.1 on fast breaks.
+Wichita State finished 15-19 overall with a 9-5 record in non-conference play during the 2023-24 season.
+The Shockers averaged 72.8 points per game while allowing opponents to score 73.1 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.